ProhibitedTV/BitRiver-Live/docs/quickstart.md

   1935, or 1985.
 Alternatively edit the corresponding `*_PORT` values in `.env` (for example, `BITRIVER_LIVE_PORT=9090`) and rerun `docker compose up -d`.
 - **OME health check fails** – Confirm that `deploy/ome/Server.xml` declares the OME role with `<Type>origin</Type>` inside the root `<Server>` block.
-The copy in this repository is already aligned to the upstream OvenMediaEngine `0.15.10` schema and mounts to `/opt/ovenmediaengine/bin/origin_conf/Server.xml` inside the `bitriver-ome` container, so you do not need to add custom top-level `<Bind>` or other non-schema stanzas for quickstart.
+The copy in this repository is already aligned to the upstream OvenMediaEngine schema for `BITRIVER_OME_IMAGE_TAG` (default `0.15.10`) and mounts to `/opt/ovenmediaengine/bin/origin_conf/Server.xml` inside the `bitriver-ome` container, so you do not need to add custom top-level `<Bind>` or other non-schema stanzas for quickstart.
 The compose service pins the hostname to `ome` so the default `BITRIVER_OME_API=http://ome:8081` resolves correctly; keep that alias if you customize the container name.
 The quickstart script also seeds the `.env` with that value so the API always knows where to call OME regardless of the host system.
 If you deploy OME outside of Docker, update `BITRIVER_OME_API` to the reachable host/IP.
 If you upgrade OME and see schema errors (for example, an "Unknown item" message), refresh `deploy/ome/Server.xml` from the matching OME image and then re-apply your credential overrides.
+- **Quickstart re-run pulled the wrong OME version** – When reusing an existing installation, keep `BITRIVER_OME_IMAGE_TAG` aligned with the version that matches your `Server.xml` schema before re-running `./scripts/quickstart.sh` or `docker compose up -d`.
+The script preserves `.env` and volumes, so a stale tag can point Docker at a newer image that no longer matches the persisted configuration.
 - **Environment tweaks** – Edit `.env` and rerun `docker compose up -d` to apply changes.
 The compose stack automatically loads the file so you never need to touch `deploy/docker-compose.yml` directly.